aimeos/upscheme/README.md

 * @param \Closure&#124;null `$fcn` Anonymous function with ($table) parameter creating or updating the table definition
 * @return \Aimeos\Upscheme\Schema\Table Table object

 If the table doesn't exist yet, it will be created.
-Passing a closure to modify the table will also persist the changes in the database automatically.
+To persist the changes in the database, you have to call `up()`.

 **Examples:**